 Our programs are carefully constructed to lead our girls to reach their potential.
 The College facilitates the development of the confident inner person who has the strength of character and resolve to succeed in endeavours throughout her lifetime.

 2. Academic Excellence

 Our academic programs embrace the latest in 21st century teaching philosophies.
 At Mount St Benedict College there is true student-centred learning in action.
 We make every effort to meet each student at their individual point of need.
 Our approach values curiosity and initiative.
 It encourages students to take responsibility for their own learning.
 If students need additional support or extension, our Gifted and Talented and Learning Support staff provide individualised attention.
-As an academically non-selective school, in the 2018 HSC the College was the top girls school in the Hills District and 67th overall in NSW with a top ATAR of 99.25.

 3. Focus on girls' wellbeing

 A vertical house system ensures students are involved with their peers as well as those in other years.
 The Homeroom mentor is the first point of contact and sees the students daily.
 House Coordinators work with each Homeroom to ensure that the individual needs of the students are met and that an effective and relevant pastoral program is offered.
 There are also dedicated school counsellors and learning support teachers.
 We have structures and opportunities for students to be involved from the peer support of small tutor groups to Student Representative Council and portfolio responsibilities.
 Individual effort is recognised through the merit system.